CatalogueOfLife/backend/DEVELOPER-GUIDE.md

     long count = 100L + n;

 #### Remove dead code
-Delete unused code (imports, fields, parameters, methods, classes).
+Delete unused code (imports, core, parameters, methods, classes).
 They will only rot.

 #### Use general types
-When declaring fields and methods, it's better to use general types whenever possible.
+When declaring core and methods, it's better to use general types whenever possible.
 This avoids implementation detail leak via your API, and allows you to change the types used internally without affecting users or peripheral code.